"When the student is ready, the teacher appears."

 Keep Discernment

-Obedience doesn't mean abandoning judgment:
+Obedience does not mean abandoning judgment:

 - Keep evaluating the teaching and the teacher.

-- Notice if you're growing or shrinking.
+- Notice if we are growing or shrinking.

 Know When to Leave